amaximov/Shapes-API/documentation/data-model.md

 ### Song Data
-The `song` schema describes a unique song added to the database.
+The `song` model describes a unique song added to the database.

 song ||
 --- | --- |